Haji Omar

-Haji Omar (1951 – 26 October 2008) was the amir (leader) of an Islamic political organization, the Pakistani Taliban.
-He was elected the amir after the death of Nek Muhammad Wazir.
-Haji Omar was killed during a US airstrike in Pakistan on 26 October 2008.
+Haji Omar (1951 – 26 October 2008) was the amir (leader) the Pakistani Taliban, a jihadist militant organisation that has been designated as a terrorist organisation by the United Nations, the United States and the Government of Pakistan.
+He was named as the terrorist group's amir after the killing of Nek Muhammad Wazir.
+Haji Omar was killed in a US airstrike in Pakistan on 26 October 2008.